brunomioto/WorldClimData/README.md

 - 5’ resolution: All the variables
   (“bio”,“elev”,“prec”,“srad”,“tavg”,“tmax”,“tmin”,“vapr”,“wind”)

-- 2.5’ resolution: “elev”,“prec”
+- 2.5’ resolution: All the variables
+  (“bio”,“elev”,“prec”,“srad”,“tavg”,“tmax”,“tmin”,“vapr”,“wind”)

-- 30” resolution:
+- 30” resolution: “elev”, “wind”

 ## Example

-The function `download_worldclim` will download worldclim zipped data to a **WorldClim_data** folder and the unzipped .tiff files to a **WorldClim_data_unzipped** folder inside the working directory.
+The `download_worldclim` function will download the zipped worldclim data into a **WorldClim_data** folder and the unzipped .tiff files into a **WorldClim_data_unzipped** folder inside the working directory.

-The folder name can be specified inside the function using the `folder_path` argument.
+The folder name can be specified within the function using the `folder_path` argument.

 ``` r